1969–70 Philadelphia 76ers season

-The 1969–70 NBA season was the 76ers 21st Franchise season in the NBA and 7th season in Philadelphia.
+The 1969–70 Philadelphia 76ers season was the 76ers 21st Franchise season in the NBA and 7th season in Philadelphia.
 The season prior, Wilt Chamberlain was dealt to the Lakers.
 However, a more devastating trade was made before the 1969–70 season.
 Chet Walker, an all-star forward, was traded to the Chicago Bulls for Jim Washington, who played college ball in Philadelphia, and ended up having a journeyman career.
 Luke Jackson continued to be hobbled by a major injury sustained in the previous season & never played the same again.
 That, combined with a very poor draft, were factors in the team losing 13 more games than the previous campaign.

 Draft picks

 This table only displays picks through the second round.